Diversity in computing: Factors contributing to underrepresentation

 There are two reported reasons for the lack of participation of women and minorities in the computing sector.
 The first reason is the lack of early exposure to resources like computers, internet connections and experiences such as computer courses.
 Research shows that the digital divide acts as a factor; students who do not already have computer skills upon entering college are at a disadvantage in computing majors, and access to computers is influenced by demographics, such as ethnic background.
 The problem of lack of resources is compounded with lack of exposure to courses and information that can lead to a successful computing career.
 A survey of students at University of Maryland Eastern Shore and Howard University, two historically black universities, found that the majority of students were not "counseled about computer related careers" either before or during college.
 The same study (this time only surveying UMES students) found that fewer women than men had learned about computers and programming in high school.
 The researchers have concluded that these factors could contribute to lower numbers of women and minorities choosing to pursue computing degrees.

 Another reported issue that leads to the homogeneity of the computing sector is the cultural issue of discrimination at the workplace and how minorities are treated.
 For participants to excel in a tech-related course or career, their sense of belonging matters more than pre-gained knowledge.
 That was reflected in “The Great Resignation” that took place in the US during the COVID-19 pandemic.
 In a survey of 2,030 workers between the ages of 18 and 28 conducted in July 2021, the company found that 50% said they had left or wanted to their leave tech or IT job “because the company culture made them feel unwelcome or uncomfortable,” with a higher percentage of women and Asian, Black, and Hispanic respondents each saying they had such an experience.
 In most cases, the workplaces not only lack a sense of belonging but are also unsafe.
 Research conducted by Dice, a tech career hub, showed that more than 50% of women faced sexual harassment in tech companies.
 A pilot program that was done to understand different elements that affect minorities during a STEM course showed that increased mentorship and support was an important factor for the completion of the course.

+One of the biggest factors halting the increase of diversity in STEM education is awareness.
+Many experts feel that increasing awareness is a strong first step towards enacting change at a higher level.
+One of the most common outreach methods are on campus workshops at colleges.
+These workshops are effective because they instill awareness into people who are just coming into the field and learning about the field to foster inclusivity.
+Students leaving a workshop at a West Virginia university reported that they were unaware of the problems facing diverse people in STEM, particularly people with disabilities.